 SheIn clothing is almost always a hit or miss, so some items might be absolutely terrible quality and you’ll need to (easily) return them.
 Other pieces will be decent quality and very wearable for a season.

-I buy all of my staples elsewhere (my Longchamp bag, Madewell jeans, Steve Madden slides, designer bags, etc.) and then supplement with trendy clothing that have 5 stars in other SheIn reviews.
-I mainly use SheIn for seasonal blouses, dresses, sweaters, and accessories like bathing suits or headbands.
+I buy all of my staples elsewhere (my Longchamp bag, Madewell jeans, Steve Madden slides, designer bags, etc.) and then supplement with trendy clothing that have 5 stars in other Shein reviews on the site.

-Let me give you an example from this past week.
+Let me give you an example.
 I bought a bathing suit coverup that’s more like a lace shawl from SheIn.
 These pieces are super trendy and are all over Instagram so I knew I needed to have one, especially when the summer is just beginning.
 For reference, here’s the shawl:

 It took 2 days to arrive and I was pleasantly surprised to find that the quality was really good.
 Now, this isn’t to say that it wouldn’t either get damaged or shrink in the wash, but I know that if I’m gentle with it, this shawl will easily make it through 30+ wears this season.

 I also know that it probably won’t be trendy (or I’ll get sick of it) by next summer.
-Costing only $12, this shawl was cheaper than any other similar item I found at Target, on Amazon, or at any other budget store.
+Costing only $12, this shawl was cheaper than any similar items I found at Target, on Amazon, or at other budget stores.
 To me, this is totally worth it.

 There’s new items being posted every day, so if a few of the items do happen to sell out, you can easily add new ones when the sale goes live.